marcinperkow/WidgetsAR/README.md

 # CS428 Project 1
-This is my unfinished project 1.
+This is my project 1.
 Currently I implemented 4 widgets.
 You will be able to see current time and date.
 You will aslo be able to see temperature, humidity, wind speed and wind direction for a city of Chicago.
 All 4 widgets can be present at the same time.

 To run the application you have to simply download and import the project into Unity3D.
 Once you do that go into File->Build Settings... and check your platform.